AlecJ/ava2/readme.md

 ## To Do

--   if a zone has sea units that can load, additional load units onto ships button

--   loading and unloading
+-   loading and unloading carriers
--   fighters on carriers, infantry?
+-   fighters and bombers on carriers

 -   plane movement (destroyed at end of turn if it does not end in a valid space
 -   friendly territory or sea zone with AC with space)